camunda-community-hub/element-template-svg-converter/README.md

 Save your results, ideally in another file to avoid overwriting the source - **File > Save As...**.
 Be sure to save as a **Plain SVG** as saving it as an Inkscape SVG adds superfluous metadata.
 You may still need to manually edit the SVG file in a text editor to remove extraneous information.

 Next, run the SVG through the 'light' URL encoder utility.
-While you can simply apply URL encoder on the SVG it will also encode whitespace which isn't required and will result in an unreadable SVG in the event you'd like to make updates.
-The updated SVG can be run through a 'light' URL encoding utility and it can be found here:
+While you can simply apply URL encoder on the SVG it will also encode whitespace which isn't required and will result in an unreadable SVG in the event you'd like to make manual updates.
+The updated SVG can be run through a 'light' URL encoding and augmentation (it adds ```data:image/svg+xml,``` to the beginning) utility which can be found here:

 ```
 src/main/java/org/svg/utilities/LightEncodeAndAugmentSVG